pauldmccarthy/win-pytreat/getting_started/04_numpy.md

 ```

-> <sup>1</sup> Python, being an object-oriented language, distinguishes
+> <sup>2</sup> Python, being an object-oriented language, distinguishes
-> between _functions_ and _methods_. _Method_ is simply the term used to refer
+> between _functions_ and _methods_.
+Hopefully we all know what a function is
+> - a _method_ is simply the term used to refer to a function that is
-> to a function that is associated with a specific object.
-Similarly, the term
+> associated with a specific object.
+Similarly, the term _attribute_ is used
-> _attribute_ is used to refer to some piece of information that is attached
+> to refer to some piece of information that is attached to an object, such as
-> to an object, such as `z.shape`, or `z.dtype`.
+> `z.shape`, or `z.dtype`.

 <a class="anchor" id="reshaping-and-rearranging-arrays"></a>